cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 ### Background - Protobuf3 Encoding

-All numeric types in protobuf3 are encoded as [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).
+Most numeric types in protobuf3 are encoded as [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).
 Varints are at most 10 bytes, and since each varint byte has 7 bits of data, varints are a representation of `uint70` (70-bit unsigned integer).
 When